mszep/pandoc_resume/resume.md

     maintained, highly available services.
   * Make proper technical choices based on business needs
   * Continuously improve logging and monitoring of services
-  * Migrated from KOPS to EKS for kubernetes services
+  * Migrated from KOPS to EKS for Kubernetes services

 **Infrastructure Engineer**; 8/2016 — 1/2019

   * Lead project to use Terraform to manage infrastructure on AWS, allowing for disaster recovery and easier deployment
   * Designed event message store using elasticsearch and logstash
-  * Redesigned mongodb deployment for rapid, automated recovery of lost nodes
+  * Redesigned MongoDB deployment for rapid, automated recovery of lost nodes
   * Migrate services from legacy systems into Kubernetes
   * Deploy new services in Docker onto Kubernetes using helm
-  * Assist in architecture of microservices and best practices
+  * Assist in the architecture of microservices and best practices
   * Help teams make supportable, manageable services.
   * Maintain highly available SaaS application in a 24x7 environment